-- Cognition and learning including developmental delay and specific learning difficulties such as dyslexia, dyscalculia and dyspraxia. - Social, emotional and mental health difficulties including difficulties with behaviour, attention deficit hyperactive disorder, an attachment disorder or anxiety. - Sensory and/or physical needs- including visual and hearing impairment, dyspraxia, cerebral palsy and other physical disabilities or medical conditions which affect a child's learning.

-outcomes.
-This should include the opportunities available to work with parents and young people as part of this assessment and review
+• difficulties and autism Cognition and learning - including developmental delay and specific learning difficulties such as dyslexia, dyscalculia and dyspraxia.
+Social, emotional and mental health difficulties - including difficulties with behaviour, attention deficit hyperactive disorder, an attachment disorder or anxiety.
+Sensory and/or physical needs- including visual and hearing impairment, dyspraxia, cerebral palsy and other physical disabilities or medical conditions which affect a child's learning. outcomes.
+This should include the opportunities available to work with parents and young people as part of this assessment Identif ication, Assessment and Provision. and review Identifi cation and assessment arrangements: - The school's system for regularly observing, assessing and recording the progress of all children is used to identify children who are not progressing satisfactorily and who may have additional needs.

-Identification, Assessment and Provision.

-Identification and assessment arrangements:

-- The school's system for regularly observing, assessing and recording the progress of all children is used to identify children who are not progressing satisfactorily and who may have additional needs.
 The SEN Matrix is used to ensure accurate identification of need and provision. - Our aim is to identify any barriers to learning as soon as possible, so that intervention can be given at the earliest opportunity.

-The following strategies may be used to make judgments about a child's performance:

-- response to day-to-day classroom work and routines; - analysis of performance data; - progress against termly targets; - end of KS1 and KS2 assessments; - standardised screening and assessment tests, including DST (Dyslexia Screening) tests; - curriculum-based school assessment tests: - discussion and information from parents; - observation in classroom and/or playground; - observation regarding social, emotional and mental health development. - THRIVE assessment for social, emotional and mental health development

-Based on the school's observations and assessment data and following a discussion between the class teacher, SENCO and parent/carer, the child may be recorded as needing either:

-- 1. Differentiated curriculum support within the class - 2.
-Additional & different support through a Support Plan or an Additional Needs Plan
+The fo llowing strategies may be used to make judgments about a child's nance: - response to day-to-day classroom work and routines; - analysis of performance data; - progress against termly targets; - end of KS1 and KS2 assessments; - standardised screening and assessment tests, including DST (Dyslexia Screening) tests; - curriculum-based school assessment tests; - discussion and information from parents; - observation in classroom and/or playground; - observation regarding social, emotional and mental health development. - THRIVE assessment or Boxall profile for social, emotional and mental health development Based on the school's observations and assessment data and following a discussion between the class teacher, SENCO and parent/carer, the child may be recorded as needing either: 1.
+Clearly differentiated and targeted support within the class 2.
+Needs Additional & different support through a Support Plan or an Additional Plan